This post may contain affiliate links. Please see my full Disclosure Policy for details.

-After you mix all the yummy goodness together in a bowl, you pour it into the center of the pork.
+Then you mix all the yummy goodness together in a bowl, and pour it into the center of the pork.
 Make sure you have a nice solid layer of meat underneath and around all the way!

 Crockpot Tamale Pie Pork Shoulder

 - 1.5 lb pork shoulder cut into 1- to 2-inch pieces

 - 1.5 teaspoons seasoned salt

 - 1/4 cup butter melted

 - 1 can diced green chiles optional

 - 1 8.5 oz box corn bread mix (I use Jiffy)